MihalyJeles/NewFork/README.md

 # deckofcards
-An API to simulate a deck of cards
+Ez az An API to simulate a deck of cards

 The docs are on http://deckofcardsapi.com